TheRenegadeCoder/newsletter-signup/index.md

 ---

 Welcome to The Renegade Coder Newsletter signup form.
-By entering your email, you agree to receive a menthly newsletter which can be cancelled at any time using the unsubscribe link contained at the bottom of each email.
+By entering your email, you agree to receive a monthly newsletter which can be cancelled at any time using the unsubscribe link contained at the bottom of each email.

+As a new subscriber, you'll receive a copy of my Python 3 Beginner Cheat Sheet in your welcome email.
+The link in the email will direct you to a page where you can download the PDF.

-Each newsletter is delivered on the 1st of the month at noon EST and contains the
+Once you subscribe, you will receive a newsletter on the 1st of the month at noon EST which contains the following:
-following:

 - A list of all published posts from the previous week
 - A brief message expressing thanks for your continued support
 - Links to:
   - [*The Renegade Coder* membership page][2]
+  - [Various YouTube Videos][5]
   - [The Sample Programs open-source project][3]

 For an example of what you can expect to receive, check out the